 This test just confirmed my thoughts on this subject.
 While #7.5 is far from optimum, I think it would work fine in the majority of cases.
 I'd a hell of lot rather have that than a .380.
 The way the bird left the table indicated that all of the energy was absorbed by the body even if internal damage wasn't as much as the others.
 The #2 did just what I had hoped and expected.
 Almost total penetration and 100% energy transfer which was apparent by the way the turkey was rolled off the table.
 The danger of over-penetration was minimized while offering good terminal performance.
 The #4 buck also did well with more damage to the inside than the #2 but less energy transfer because most of the shot exited.
 This was the only bird that didn't leave the table.
 The 00 with total penetration did a lot of damage with a LOT of danger behind the target.
 If those pellets hit hard enough to deform and go 7" deep into soil, there is some concern for me in the home.
 I'm with everyone else as far as the effectiveness of heavier buck but I am very comfortable with a little sacrifice in terminal performance for the peace of mind that I am not sending .33 caliber lead balls into the next room or trailer house or apartment addressed to whom it may concern..

 Southwest Shooting Authority

-Listen to Cope live on The Shooting Bench Mon thru Fri, 8 to 9pm Pacific/11pm to midnight Eastern
+Listen to Cope live on "The Shooting Bench" Mon thru Fri, 8 to 9pm Pacific/11pm to midnight Easter.

-"The Shooting Bench" Podcast: The Shooting Bench
+"The Shooting Bench" Podcast

 Colts and Kimbers are what you show your friends.